-I've also prepared it for celebrations of a newborn baby.
+I've also prepared it to celebrate a family welcoming a new baby.
 Israeli-born Yigal Ben Aderet remembers his Turkish mother mixing up this "big deal," spongy, moist, chocolaty cake, sometimes frosted, sometimes with whipped cream.
 It was eaten with milk and/or dunked in milk.
-Yigal Rechtman recalls that the kibbutz class mothers responsible for the treats for special occasions who were expert bakers made the very dark, unfrosted, somewhat coarse, round cake with a hole in the middle.
+Yigal Rechtman recalls that the kibbutz class mothers responsible for treats were expert bakers who made a dark, unfrosted, and coarse round cake with a hole in the middle.

 This recipe is modified from Al Hashulchan: A Gastronomic Monthly.

 - Lightly grease a 10-inch springform pan or Bundt pan, or line a cake pan with parchment paper.

 - Mix together the milk, eggs, melted butter, and vanilla.

 - In a separate bowl, sift the flour with the baking powder, baking soda, and salt.

 - Add the sugar to the dry ingredients and mix.

 - Fold the milk mixture slowly into the dry ingredients.